-At week 25, you’ve been pregnant for around six months and are nearing the end of your second trimester.
+At week 25, you’ve been pregnant for around 6 months and are nearing the end of your second trimester.
 You still have plenty of time left in your pregnancy, but you may want to think about signing up for childbirth classes.
 You may also want to consider yoga or meditation, to prepare your body and mind for the final stretch of pregnancy.

 As baby grows, you do too.
 Your body will gain weight to support your developing baby.
 If you started your pregnancy at a normal weight, you may be gaining a pound a week during the second and third trimesters.

-You may notice outward changes to your body in the second trimester, such as darkening nipples, expanding stretch marks, patches of darker skin on the face, and a line of hair running from your belly button to the pubic hairline.
+You may notice outward changes to your body in the second trimester, such as darkening nipples, expanding stretch marks, patches of darker skin on your face, and a line of hair running from your belly button to the pubic hairline.

 - feel helpless or overwhelmed

 - have difficulty getting excited for things you used to enjoy

 - find yourself in a depressed mood for most of the day

 - have lost the ability to focus